 Differences begin in the very formation of the two works.
 In 1830, the founder of the LDS Church, Joseph Smith Jr., published the first edition of the Book of Mormon.
 After weeks of work, the book quietly stepped onto the stage of religious literature.
-The process of getter there, however, is quite extraodrinary.
+The process of getter there, however, is quite extraordinary.

-While competing accounts of how Smith accomplished the task, they all stay within the same basic structure: using two seer stones, Smith watched as "reformed Egyptian" – a language yet to be discovered outside of this area – illuminated into English.
+While competing accounts of how Smith accomplished the task exist, they all stay within the same basic structure: using two seer stones, Smith watched as "reformed Egyptian" – a language yet to be discovered outside of this area – illuminated into English.
 Despite LDS scholars arguing for translation, this processes is more aptly described as transcription.
 Smith had no formal language training, but simply transcribed the miraculously illuminated English into English.

 This process is substantially different from the process of Bible translation.
-Written in three (widely known) ancient languages, men and women who are formally trained painstakingly convert word after word from one language into English.
+Written in three (widely studied) ancient languages, men and women who are formally trained painstakingly convert word after word from one language into English.